 - Avoid intimate deodorants

-- Avoid wearing tight-fitting clothing, which encourages the growth of bacteria through friction and lack of ventilation.
+- Avoid wearing tight-fitting clothing, which encourages the development of bacteria through friction and lack of ventilation.

-- Avoid keeping wet clothes or swimwear on for long periods, as heat + humidity encourage the development of bacteria.
+- Avoid wearing damp clothing or bathing suits for long periods, as heat + humidity encourage the development of bacteria

-- Don't wash the inside of the vagina!
+- Never wash the inside of the vagina!
 As we saw earlier, the vagina cleans itself.
-Doing so would only unbalance its flora, which would encourage infections.
+This would only unbalance the vaginal flora, which would in turn encourage infections.

-Don't hesitate to ask your doctor or gynecologist for advice to avoid the inconveniences associated with unbalanced vaginal flora.
+Don't hesitate to ask your doctor or gynaecologist for advice on how to avoid the unpleasant effects of unbalanced vaginal flora.

 If you suffer from recurrent mycoses or vaginal dryness:

-In the case of vaginal dryness, we recommend the use of products enriched with natural, moisturizing active ingredients that calm sensations of discomfort and limit pain during intercourse.
+In the case of vaginal dryness, it's advisable to use products enriched with natural, moisturizing active ingredients that calm sensations of discomfort and limit pain during intercourse.

 You can also opt to take probiotics, available in pharmacies.
 They'll help your vaginal flora build up good bacteria!

-Don't hesitate to consult a healthcare professional if you have any questions!
+Don't hesitate to consult a health professional if you have any questions!